BankWest — Pricing Tool

 Implement an automated rule-based filtering system.
 Develop a system that automatically filters out ineligible pricing requests based on predefined business rules.
 This system should block requests from being submitted if they meet any of the ineligibility criteria, such as the customer being business-managed, in collections or hardship, or the loan being for construction.
 By blocking these requests at the source, the internal teams can save significant time and effort that is currently wasted on manually declining them.

 Intelligent request type determination.
-The existing pricing tool requires brokers to select the type of pricing request (transfer, repricing, or purpose change) from a dropdown menu.
+The existing pricing tool requires brokers to select the type of pricing request (transfer, repricing, or purpose change).
 However, brokers often choose the wrong type, leading to incorrect requests and inefficiencies.
 To address this issue, the new design allows brokers to select the characteristics of the loan based on their preferences, such as the loan amount, LVR, and loan purpose.
 The system then intelligently determines the appropriate request type based on the provided parameters.
 This approach eliminates the need for brokers to manually select the request type and reduces the risk of errors, ultimately streamlining the pricing request process and improving accuracy.

 Customer tags and status indicators.
 To provide internal teams with quick and easy access to crucial customer information, the redesigned Pricing Tool incorporates customer tags and status indicators.
 These tags highlight important aspects of the customer's profile, such as whether they are in hardship, business-managed, or have other special considerations.
 By prominently displaying these tags within the tool, team members can quickly identify and address pricing requests that may require additional attention or follow specific protocols.
 This feature enhances the team's ability to provide personalized service and ensures that sensitive customer cases are handled appropriately.